 Our model fits naturally into the Behavioral Industrial Organization literature (see Spiegler (2011) for a textbook treatment and Heidhues and Kőszegi (2018) for a review).
-A prominent strand in this literature analyzes market competition when firms use hidden fees (or other latent product features) as part of their competitive strategy.
+A prominent strand in this literature analyzes market competition when firms use hidden charges as part of their competitive strategy.
 Most of this literature (going back to Gabaix and Laibson (2006)) has assumed that consumers are unaware of the hidden charges and evaluate market alternatives as if they do not exist.5

-More generally, the behavioral IO literature has mostly assumed either that consumers have rational expectations, or that they have no understanding at all of firms' incentives and therefore make no inferences from observations that in fact indicate firms' attempts to exploit consumers' biases or limitations.
-A few exceptions have examined market models in which consumers have a coarse understanding what drives market prices.
+A few exceptions have examined market models in which consumers have a coarse understanding of what drives market prices.
 Spiegler (2011, Ch.
 8) synthesizes examples of bilateral-trade models with adverse selection (extracted from Eyster and Rabin (2005), Jehiel and Koessler (2008), and Esponda (2008)), in which the uninformed party has a coarse perception of price formation.6 At the extreme, this agent's belief is entirely coarse, such that he correctly perceives average prices without having any understanding of how they depend on the state of Nature.

 In a similar vein, Murooka and Yamashita (2023) study a bilateral-trade setting in which, with some probability, the buyer believes that product quality is independent of the price in which it is traded.
-Ispano and Schwardmann (2023) study a model in which consumers fail to understand that only highquality firms have an incentive to disclose their quality.
+Ispano and Schwardmann (2023) study a model in which consumers fail to understand that only high-quality firms have an incentive to disclose their quality.
 Schumacher (2023) studies a model in which firms sell a superior product that only charges a base price and an inferior product that also includes an add-on component.
 Coarse consumers know the average add-on charge across products but incorrectly believe it is independent of the product type.
 Thus, as in our model, consumers are aware of hidden charges but have limited ability to predict them based on their information.
-Antler (2023) analyzes a model of multilevel marketing and pyramid schemes, where a principal exploits a network of agents having coarse expectations regarding the network formation process, in the spirit of Jehiel (2005).
-These models are all game-theoretic, and they lack the crucial feature of the present paper, namely consumers' heterogeneous ability to draw inferences from market-clearing prices.
+Antler (2023) analyzes a model of multilevel marketing and pyramid schemes, where a principal exploits a network of agents having coarse expectations regarding the network formation process.
+These models are all game-theoretic, and they lack this paper's key feature, namely consumers' heterogeneous ability to draw inferences from market prices.